Navratri day 1 (Shailaputri/Pārvatī)

-Readers should note that this universe, technically many universes as explained in Lalitha Sahasranama Stotram has innumerable flavors of life, desire, forms and fabrications that are not necessarily convincing to us with our limited comprehension.
-At the same time, Sanatana Dharma does not filter such content and abstract us from the truth.
-Hence one needs to understand that there are multitudes of untold flavors in the fabric of creation, which are not limited to our understanding, hence not to be considered flawed or nonexistent.
+Readers should note that this universe, technically many universes as explained in Lalitha Sahasranama Stotram has innumerable flavors of fabrications that are not necessarily convincing to us with our limited comprehension.
+At the same time, Sanatana Ḍharma does not censor such content and abstracts us from the truth.
+Hence, one needs to understand that there are multitudes of untold flavors in the fabric of creation, which are not limited to our understanding, hence not to be considered flawed or nonexistent.
 Many theorists today believe in not just one universe but in the existence of multiverse or parallel universes.
-One lifetime is not necessarily sufficient to experience them all, and again a jiva, which has no death, hops through so many lives in so many upaadi (forms) across so many lokas.
+One lifetime is not necessarily sufficient to experience them all.
+A jiva, which has no death, hops through so many lives in so many upaadi (forms) across so many lokas.

 “इंड्रीयनी भलिस्तानी ननियुक्तानी मानधहा”